 And since different states in Australia receive varying sunlight hours, each panel’s output will vary by location.
 The more daylight hours the panel receives, the more power it will generate.

 Considering you have a 300W solar panel with an average of 4 sunlight hours, its output for the day will be 300 x 4 = 1200w or 1.2kWh.
 Monthly, this system produces 36kWh, and annually, that’s 432kWh.

 Nevertheless, you have to ensure that the solar panel is protected from shading of any form, and it’s titled facing North to receive direct sunlight.
 Otherwise, the panel’s output will be a bit lower even on very sunny days.

 Specifications of a 300-watt solar panel

-The 300W Sundragon premium-grade solar panel is among the most efficient panels in the market.
-It’s a polycrystalline Silicon make from Invensun, designed under the strictest quality standards.
+The 300W Sundragon premium-grade solar panel is among the most efficient panels on the market.
+It’s a polycrystalline Silicon made from Invensun, designed under the strictest quality standards.

 The panel is composed of 72 photovoltaic cells, each measuring 156mm by 156mm.
 Its frame is made using Anodized Aluminum alloy with a 6bypass diode system in place.

 It weighs 23kg and measures 1956 x 992 x 50mm.
 The panel also operates under 37.50V and 7.99A with a power tolerance of +/-5%.

 With such powerful features, the applications of this solar panel are endless – from pumping water irrigation systems to powering emergency communication systems, railroad signals, recreational vehicles, aviation obstruction lights, and navigation lighthouses, among other uses.

 The panel serves as an excellent long-term investment as it comes with a 5-year product warranty, 90% output after ten years in operation, and only 80% output after 25 years.